REPORT OF MARRIAGE (ROM)

 Requirements for reporting the marriage of Filipino(s)

-DUE TO THE EVOLVING COVID-19 SITUATION IN ALBERTA, THE DECLARATION OF STATE OF EMERGENCY BY THE CITY OF CALGARY, AND IN THE INTEREST OF PUBLIC HEALTH AND SAFETY, THE PHILIPPINE CONSULATE GENERAL IN CALGARY WILL ONLY ACCEPT MAILED APPLICATIONS FOR REPORTS OF MARRIAGE (ROM) AT THIS TIME.
+DUE TO THE COVID-19 PANDEMIC AND IN COMPLIANCE WITH THE STRONG PUBLIC HEALTH MEASURES OF THE GOVERNMENT OF ALBERTA, THE PHILIPPINE CONSULATE GENERAL IN CALGARY WILL ONLY ACCEPT MAILED APPLICATIONS FOR REPORTS OF MARRIAGE (ROM) AT THIS TIME.
 THANK YOU FOR YOUR UNDERSTANDING.

 The marriage between two Filipinos (male and female) or a Filipino and a foreigner (male and female), solemnized in Alberta or Saskatchewan, should be reported to and registered with the Philippine Statistics Authority (PSA) through the Philippine Consulate General (PCG).